What to Do After a Car Accident

 - Use your blinker to alert other drivers around you that you are turning.

-- Slow at yellow lights.
+- Slow down for yellow lights.

 - Focus on the intersection.
 Don't let your phone, radio, children or anything else distract you from safe driving.